-All projects funded by programs administered through the QAP will be required to submit to DCA a Contractor Cost Certification at final construction completion.
+All selected Applicants who receive a 9% Credit award or a Letter of Determination (4% Credit award) will be required to submit a Contractor Cost Certification to DCA.
 The cost certification shall be prepared in accordance with the standards set forth for a HOME contractor cost certification.
 Industry standards for Owner-provided construction services shall be used to determine reasonableness for the services.